Guide to Setting Up Private Name Servers | HostGator Support

 For help adding A records to your domain, please see the following article:

-Step 4: DNS Glue/setting SOA and NS records
+Step 4: DNS Glue/Setting SOA and NS records

 The SOA (Start of Authority) and NS (Name Server) records tell the internet that your private name servers are authoritative and contain the most up-to-date information about your DNS settings.
 If these are not set correctly, some DNS servers will not trust your private name servers.
 Other DNS servers may get confused because there is a mismatch between what the registrar says and what your name servers say.
 This typically results in some people being able to reach your domain while others cannot.
-So it is always a good idea to double-check these settings.
+So, it is always a good idea to double-check these settings.

 For more information on DNS Glue, please refer to the following article: